-^{}Students are expected to complete the Modernism sequence (Art 31ABC) in their first year, and to complete one lower division studio course each quarter of their first two years of study.
+Students are expected to complete the Global Modernism sequence (Art 31ABC) in their first year, and to complete one lower division studio course each quarter of their first two years of study.
+Entry Level Writing (if applicable) and Writing I must be completed by the end of the first year; Writing II must be completed by the end of the second year.